The Lisa Jardine Grant Scheme

 and/or

-Up to £2,000 for international travel to any relevant research destination, for short exploratory research trips (no more than 1 month) or one off event attendance.
-Scholars based in UK organisations can apply for this travel strand of the scheme in order to visit any relevant international research destination or event on the condition that:
+Up to £2,000 for international travel to any relevant research destination, for short exploratory research trips (no more than 1 month) or one-off event attendance.
+Scholars based in UK organisations can apply for this travel strand of the scheme to visit any relevant international research destination or event on the condition that:

-• The intended destination organisation provides written permission to access research material;
+The intended destination organisation is accessible to the public or provides written permission to access research material;

 Scholars based in non-UK organisations may only apply to travel to the UK and are required to incorporate research at the Royal Society as part of their proposal under this travel strand of the scheme.